- Oops!Something went wrong.Please try again later.

-Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
+Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
 We note that hedge funds don't have a meaningful investment in Royal Caribbean Cruises.
-Our data shows that Capital Research and Management Company is the largest shareholder with 21% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 9.0% and 6.8%, of the shares outstanding, respectively.
+Looking at our data, we can see that the largest shareholder is Capital Research and Management Company with 22% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 9.2% and 7.1% of the stock.

 Insider Ownership Of Royal Caribbean Cruises

 The definition of an insider can differ slightly between different countries, but members of the board of directors always count.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.